checking…

 Required headers

 All endpoints (except /health and this page) require the API key.
-For encrypted PDFs, optionally pass the PDF password via X-Pdf-Key (overrides PDF_KEY_DEFAULT env).
+Session endpoints additionally require X-Session-Token (returned on session create).
+For encrypted PDFs pass X-Pdf-Key.

 curl -H "X-Api-Key: your-key" \